Old Town Hall (Leipzig): Posterior alterations and additions

-From the eighteenth century, there was talk of increasing the height of the building.
-Finally, only the tower was raised by 2.80 m (9.2 ft.) by the master builder Christian Döring in baroque style.
-At the end of the nineteenth century, the town hall finally proved too small for the booming city.
-Decades of discussions followed about demolishing of the building and rebuilding it on the same site, or even selling the land for the construction of commercial buildings.
+From the 18th century, there was talk of increasing the height of the building.
+Finally, only the tower was raised by 2.80 m (9.2 ft.) by the master builder Christian Döring in Baroque style.
+At the end of the 19th century, the town hall finally proved too small for the booming city.
+Decades of discussions followed about demolishing the building and rebuilding it on the same site, or even selling the land for the construction of commercial buildings.
 The new town hall was finally built from 1899 on the place of the Pleissenburg.
-The preservation of the old town hall was decided in 1905 with a tie by the vote of the president of the city council, Johannes Junck.
+The preservation of the old town hall was decided in 1905 with a tie by the vote of the city council's president, Johannes Junck.
 After extensive renovations, it is to serve as the Leipzig City History Museum.

-Restoration and reconstruction work for the new use of a museum took place from 1906 until 1909 under the direction of Otto Wilhelm Scharenberg, the current exterior is largely a remodeling of these conversions.
+Restoration and reconstruction work for the new use of a museum took place from 1906 to 1909 under the direction of Otto Wilhelm Scharenberg, the current exterior is largely a remodeling of these conversions.
 At the same time, a porphyry arcade by Rochlitz was created on the ground floor, on the side of the marketplace, instead of wooden sales arbors.
-Since then, there are two fountains „Badender Knabe“ and „Badendes Mädchen“ in a niche inside and in front of the passage on the side of the Naschmarkt.
+Since then, there are two fountains "Badender Knabe" and "Badendes Mädchen" in a niche inside and in front of the passage on the side of the Naschmarkt.

 During World War II, the building was badly damaged during the air raid on Leipzig on 4 December 1943, and the roof structure burnt to the ground.
 The concrete ceiling supported by iron, which was installed during renovation work in the early twentieth century, prevented flames from spreading from the roof structure to the historic rooms on the first floor.
-Most of the museum's contents have already been moved before and were preserved.
-The reconstruction took place from 1946 until 1950 and was one of the first of a public building in Leipzig.
+Most of the museum's contents had already been moved before and were preserved.
+The reconstruction took place from 1946 to 1950 and was one of the first of a public building in Leipzig.
 After small exhibitions from 1945, the city's history museum and thus the old town hall reopened in 1952.